-Anime & Games Club
+- Anime & Games Club

-Association for Computing Machinery
+- Association for Computing Machinery

-Cheer @ USCB
+- Club Basketball

-Club Basketball
+- Club Managers Association of America

-Club Managers Association of America
+- Club Musicians

-Club Musicians
+- Education Club

-Cru (Campus Crusade for Christ)
+- Fellowship of Christian Athletes

-Education Club
+- Gay-Straight Alliance

-Fin-Addicts
+- Gospel Choir

-First Two Minutes Club
+- Sand Shark Activities Board

-Gay-Straight Alliance
+- Student Nurses' Association

 Chartering a New Student Organization

 Organizations that wish to use University facilities and privileges must be officially recognized through a procedure administered by the Director of Student Life.
 The chartering of new student organizations, applications for funding and use of campus facilities are made during the fall and spring semesters through the Office for Student Life.
 Recognition is obtained by submitting completed registration forms, membership lists and a constitution.